Cadillac’s warranty ranks well among luxury brands, but consider getting extended protection.

 Cadillac New Vehicle Warranty

-Like many luxury car brands, Cadillac provides bumper-to-bumper coverage for 4 years/50,000 miles, whichever comes first.
-Cadillac’s warranty surpasses those of Audi, BMW, and Mercedes-Benz in powertrain coverage, however, at 6 years/70,000 miles.
+Like many luxury car brands, Cadillac's warranty provides bumper-to-bumper coverage for 4 years/50,000 miles, whichever comes first.
+The Cadillac warranty surpasses those of Audi, BMW, and Mercedes-Benz in powertrain coverage, however, at 6 years/70,000 miles.
 For those brands, powertrain coverage ends at 4 years/50,000 miles.

 Need more coverage?

 Motor1 has reviewed over a dozen auto warranty companies

 The Cadillac factory warranty claims to covers the entire vehicle, except for routine maintenance.
 If you sell your Cadillac while it’s still under warranty, any remaining coverage automatically transfers to the new owner for free.
 That may seem like a small touch, but some brands charge $50 to make the transfer.

 Benefits that are offered as part of the Cadillac warranty include:

 Cadillac’s Roadside Assistance lasts for the same period as its powertrain coverage – 6 years/70,000 miles.
 Its current program provides: